-Automattic, the makers of popular blogging software WordPress (this site is based on the self-hosted version), have released a newly re-vamped set of tools and software around the blogging platform.
+Automattic, the makers of popular blogging software WordPress (this site is based on the self-hosted version), has released a newly revamped set of tools and software around the blogging platform.
 The idea appears to be pushing WordPress into the new generation of web tools.

 For those running self-hosted blogs, the situation is a little more tricky.
-WordPress can’t just be immediately forked into this new code base, so if you want to hook into some of the new features (like using the Mac app), you’ll have to instal the Jetpack plugin.
+WordPress can’t just be immediately forked into this new code base, so if you want to look into some of the new features (like using the Mac app), you’ll have to install the Jetpack plugin.
 From there, you can enable specific integrations into wordpress.com (and access to other features such as plugin auto-updates).
-This ill require you create a wordpress.com account, if you don’t have one.
+This will require you to create a wordpress.com account if you don’t have one.

 I’m really looking forward to where this all goes.